ArnoldDP/OStim-Community-Modlist/README.md

  If you fail to start with a clean installation, the list will most likely not install.

  The game language also needs to be set to English.
-I'd assume you can change the localization afterwards but I honestly don't know.
+I'd assume you can change the localization afterwards but I honestly don't know due to being an ignorant English speaking American.
+My appologies.

  ### Requirements